kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 + User creates `BucketAccessRequest` (BAR) that references their BR, a `BucketAccessClass`, and their secret containing access tokens.
 + COSI detects the existence of the BAR and follows the [grant access](#grant-bucket-access) steps.
 + COSI detects the existence of the BAR, BA and executes a validation process.
-+ As a validation step, COSI ensures that the `BucketRequest.bucketInstanceName` matches the `BucketAccessRequest.bucketAccessName.bucketInstanceName`.
++ As a validation step, COSI ensures that the `BucketRequest.bucketName` matches the `BucketAccessRequest.bucketAccessName.bucketName`.
 In other words, the two related `Bucket` references match, meaning that the BR and BAR->BA point to the same `Bucket`.

 ---